az3rty9/CFG-IP/README.md

 python cfg.py -zip -fn filename.zip
 ```

-- To scan all text files in the same directory:
+- To scan all text files in the 'txt' directory:

 ```
 python cfg.py -f